google/hyou/sphinx/index.rst

 Cache Behavior
 --------------

-To reduce network traffic and round-trips, data is requested on demand and cached.
-For example, calling :py:meth:`Worksheet.values()` first time takes some time to request data to servers, but subsequent calls return immediately because the server response is cached.
+To reduce network traffic and round-trips, data is fetched on demand and cached.
+For example, calling :py:meth:`Worksheet.values()` first time takes some time to fetch data to servers, but subsequent calls return immediately because the server response is cached.

-To clear the cache to access the up-to-date data, call :py:meth:`refresh`.
+To clear the cache to access the up-to-date data, call :py:func:`refresh`.

-Please be aware that any uncommitted writes to worksheet cells are discarded when :py:meth:`refresh` is called.
+Please be aware that any uncommitted writes to worksheet cells are discarded when :py:func:`refresh` is called.

-As for :py:class:`Worksheet`, all worksheet cells are requested when a cell is attempted to read.
-This can be waste of time and bandwidth if you are interested in some subrange of a worksheet.
+As for :py:class:`Worksheet`, all worksheet cells are fetched when a cell is attempted to read for the first time.
+This can be waste of time and bandwidth if you are interested in a subrange of a worksheet.
 In such case, you can use views described next.

 Using Views
 -----------

-If you are interested in a subrange of a worksheet, you can use :py:class:`WorksheetView` for efficiency to reduce the number of cells fetched.
+If you are interested in a subrange of a worksheet, you can use :py:class:`WorksheetView` for efficiency to reduce the number of fetched cells.
 For example, this code snippet will create a 20x10 view of a worksheet:

 .. code:: python

     view = worksheet.view(start_row=100, end_row=120, start_col=200, end_col=210)
     assert view[0][0] == worksheet[100][200]

 Each view has independent cache.
-Reading a cell of a view will fetch the cells contained in it, instead of all cells in the worksheet.
+Reading a cell of a view will fetch contained cells only, instead of all cells in the worksheet.

 API Reference
 -------------

-.. class:: hyou.Collection
+.. class:: Collection

    Representation of your spreadsheet collection.